AaronHKim/Aaron_blog/_posts/2018-02-02-multivariable-newtons-method.md

 ---

 ## Introduction

 ##### Linear Newton's Method

 In a previous program we showed how to solve Newton's method for a single variable by doing the following:

-1. Have a continous function for which there exists a minima, call it
+1. Have a continuous function for which there exists a minima, call it
 $f(x)$
 2. If we find the first derivative of the function, we find the critical points of that function which can be a local minimum. i.e. $f'(x)=0$